-- \checkmark Be aware of where the pool edge is at all times - ✓ Move pots, ornaments and furniture away from the pool. - ✓ Give yourself plenty of room.
+- $\checkmark$ Be aware of where the pool edge is at all times - ✓ Move pots, ornaments and furniture away from the pool. - ✓ Give yourself plenty of room. - ✓ Do NOT mix electricity and water, use electric tools with a ground-fault detection system.